andrew-aisi/inspect_viz/view-scores-heatmap.html.md

 be sorted to the top right.
 If descending, the highest values will appear in the bottom left.
 If None, no sorting is applied.
 If a SortOrder is provided, it will be used to sort the x and y axes.

+`orientation` Literal\['horizontal', 'vertical'\]
+The orientation of the heatmap.
+If “horizontal”, the tasks will be on the x-axis and models on the y-axis.
+If “vertical”, the tasks will be on the y-axis and models on the x-axis.

 `**attributes` Unpack\[[PlotAttributes](reference/inspect_viz.plot.qmd#plotattributes)\]
 Additional \`PlotAttributes